pharmbio/robotlab/sop-cellpainter.md

    The protocol directory contains the protocol files for the washer and dispenser.
 These need to be named according to the schema in [protocol_paths.py](cellpainter/protocol_paths.py).

    For 7 and more plates use two final wash rounds.
+Protocols with the bluewasher always use only one final wash round. hThere is no choice.

    Press start or press simulate.